Ladvien/vscode-looker/README.md

 # Project State
+The project's current state is not useful.
+The LookML grammar is not working as one would expect.

-Currently, I stopped working on this project.
+I stopped working on this project about a year ago.
 Primarily, due to time.
 I've many ideas for useful tools, however, the whole project depends on a LookML language grammar, written in [TextMate](https://macromates.com/manual/en/language_grammars), using regex, in a VSCode formatted file.
 In short, it is _extremely_ tedious and time intensive to get right.
 So!
-I'll only continue work if many people feel it would be useful.
-And I'd appreciate help with defining the LookML grammar (regex masters appreciated).
+I'll probably only continue work if many people feel it would be useful and I get a bit of spare time.
+Or if any regex-TextMate-VSCode masters would like to help define the grammar.

 # Looker Visual Studio Code Extension
 A Visual Studio Code extension meant to aid in the development of LookML -- [Looker's](https://looker.com/product/business-intelligence) custom markup language.